burtchell/dotfiles/README.md

 The Windows Terminal [`settings.json`](https://github.com/dukeofjukes/configs/blob/main/Windows/terminal.settings.json) contains terminal configs.
 Copy the components of this file you want and paste them wherever Windows installs Terminal (Warning: blindly replacing your terminal settings file can cause lots of bugs, particularly when it searches the provided filepaths for shells).
 At the very least, I recommend adding `-nologo` to the PowerShell command line in Windows Terminal.

+If you have any extra commands and configurations that need to be loaded without forking/pushing to this repo, put them in `~/extra.ps1`.
+This file will be untracked and can be used to add anything private (i.e. git name and email).

 Afterwards, all Windows configuration should be applied.
 Follow the next section if using WSL.

 ## Linux (Ubuntu-based)